michael-cannon/wordpress-starter/readme.txt

 Please visit the [WordPress Starter Knowledge Base](https://aihrus.zendesk.com/categories/20102742-WordPress-Starter-Plugin) for frequently asked questions, offering ideas, or getting support.

-If you want to contribute and I hope you do, visit the [WordPress Starter Github repository](https://github.com/michael-cannon/wordpress-starter-plugin).
+If you want to contribute and I hope you do, visit the [WordPress Starter Github repository](https://github.com/michael-cannon/wordpress-starter).

 == Installation ==

-1. Via WordPress Admin > Plugins > Add New, Upload the `wordpress-starter-plugin.zip` file
+1. Via WordPress Admin > Plugins > Add New, Upload the `wordpress-starter.zip` file
-1. Alternately, via FTP, upload `wordpress-starter-plugin` directory to the `/wp-content/plugins/` directory
+1. Alternately, via FTP, upload `wordpress-starter` directory to the `/wp-content/plugins/` directory
 1. Activate the 'WordPress Starter' plugin after uploading or through WordPress Admin > Plugins